getqujing/interview/Front-end/GameOfLikfe.md

 ## Task

-Implement a demo web app let users can know how the game work.
+Implement a demo web app that tells a user how the game works.
 Following are user stories.

 1. The board size is 20x20.
 2. Provide 3 buttons which have the following features